easybuilders/easybuild-tutorial/docs/2021-lust/creating_easyconfig_files.md

 * `PythonBundle`: a customized version of the `Bundle` generic easyblock to install a bundle of Python packages in a single installation directory;

-A full overview of the available generic easyblock is available in the [EasyBuild documentation](https://docs.easybuild.io/en/latest/version-specific/generic_easyblocks.html).
+A full overview of the available generic easyblocks is available in the [EasyBuild documentation](https://docs.easybuild.io/en/latest/version-specific/generic_easyblocks.html).
 You can also consult the output of
 `eb --list-easyblocks`, which gives an overview of *all* known easyblocks, and how they relate to each other.

 **Custom easyconfig parameters**